 Targeting validation rules control campaign results.

 - Installs that do not meet campaign targets are attributed as organic and are not attributed to the media source.
-Rules can be set using device type, OS, and geo.
+Rules can be set using campaign name, device type, OS, and geo.

 - Targeting validation rules: If the install is invalid it means that it is not attributed to the media source and is shown as organic in the platform.

-- The platform can send real-time postbacks listing invalid installs
+- The platform sends real-time postbacks listing invalid installs

 Protect360 custom rules enhance Protect360's ability to detect fraudulent installs.